jkunze/n2t-eggnog/t/n2t/e/n2t_apidoc.rst

                                service, agent, human, project, event, oba``;
 			       optionally followed by a human-readable object
 			       (resource) type
-\_t                   yes      a target URL for redirecting content requests
+\_t                   yes      a target URL for redirecting content requests;
+                               if the URL is preceded by an integer and a space, the integer is used as a redirect code
 \_,eTm,\ *contype*    no       (optional) a target URL for redirecting metadata
                                requests for a given ContentType contype
 \_,eTi,\ *inflection* no       (optional) a target URL for redirecting